-Hacienda Chichén has three projects going on that support the Mayan children, families and community needs in villages close to Chichén Itzá.
+Hacienda Chichén has three projects going on that support the Maya children, families and community needs in villages close to Chichén Itzá.
 For more information please contact: [email protected]

 Scholarship Programs For Children

-Progreso, Chicxulub, Cholul, and Telchac Puerto are the lucky towns to have these enterprising, caring, giving, creative ladies as residents.
-These four towns will be better places because of these foreign women who have made these towns their homes.
+Progreso, Chicxulub, Cholul, and Telchac Puerto are the lucky towns to have these enterprising, caring, giving, creative women as residents.

 While the beaches are beautiful, relaxing places for snowbirds, for the locals who live there full-time, the majority of whom are fishermen, they find fishing to be a tricky profession.
 Between over-fishing and fickle weather, many a fishing trip is either cancelled or doesn’t bring in enough fish to cover the families’ living expenses.

-In the interior of the state (Cholul, for example) henequen (sisal fiber) was the main crop that supported the Mayan families.
-That industry went down the tubes with the invention of synthetic fibers, so once again, families have to find other sources of income, which in many cases means going to the ports and becoming fishermen or working in construction in Mérida, Cancún or Riviera Maya.
+In the interior of the state (Cholul, for example) henequen (sisal fiber) was the main crop that supported the Maya families.
+That industry faded away with the invention of synthetic fibers, so once again, families have to find other sources of income, which in many cases means going to the ports and becoming fishermen or working in construction in Mérida, Cancún or Riviera Maya.
 All this job instability adds up to poverty, and poverty means kids can’t go to school because they can’t afford the supplies and obligatory uniforms.
 Many of these kids are sent out to work as fishermen (young ones!), maids or construction helper workers – the low ones on the totem pole.

 While school in Mexico is free, the obligatory uniforms, shoes, books and supplies are not included, so for the poorest of the poor, it is often impossible for the families to buy these things, especially when there is more than one child in a family.
 At times, the eldest child (or eldest boy) can attend school if and when the family can afford it.
 Thus, a few of the poorest learn some basic skills, but most kids can look forward to adult lives of fishing and poverty, just like their parents.
 Many live in tin or tarpaper shacks with no running water, electricity or proper sanitation.
 There are few government social services available and the meagre resources of local church groups are stretched pitifully thin trying to help so many.

-In Progreso, Kitty Morgan founded her Apoyo (Support) Program six years ago.
+Progreso is where Kitty Morgan founded her Apoyo (Support) Program.
 The program supplies grade school and junior high school children with their backpacks, school supplies, uniforms, and shoes and socks.
-She now has 50 students in her program, all of whom must maintain an 8-point grade average.
+She has 50 students in her program, all of whom must maintain an 8-point grade average.
 Kitty receives the majority of her support from the snowbirds who live along the coast during the winter months.
 While she does have 50 students, she also has a waiting list for other deserving students.
 She can be reached at [email protected]

 In Cholul, Pattie Trapp is running two programs.
 One is Adopt-a-Kid where she also supplies the kids with their backpacks and school supplies, and another where she gives 36 kids breakfast and vitamins each morning.
-Pattie’s is a newer program and definitely needs support in the form of money or monthly allotments of milk, rice, cereal, etc. She says her breakfast program costs $250 US a month.
-You can contact her directly at [email protected]
+Pattie’s is a newer program and definitely needs support in the form of money or monthly allotments of milk, rice, cereal, etc. You can contact her directly at [email protected]

-In Telchac Puerto, Judy Abbott Mier y Teran has started the newest program copycatting Kitty’s Progreso program where the kids get their backpacks, school supplies and uniforms.
+In Telchac Puerto, Judy Abbott Mier y Teran has started the newest program, similar to Kitty’s Progreso program, where the kids get their backpacks, school supplies and uniforms.
 School supplies include lined, unlined and squares notebooks, lead and colored pencils, red, blue and black pens, white-out, a calculator, a ream of bond paper, a geometry set, glue sticks, scissors, modeling clay, etc. Launched in January 2009, her goal was to find sponsors for 15 kids in grade school, Jr. and Sr. High.
-To date she has 12 sponsors and feels she will meet and surpass her goal of 15 which she feels is all the better for Telchac Puerto.
+She has surpassed her goal, which she feels is all the better for Telchac Puerto.
 You can contact her directly at [email protected] Susan Stewart of K’ab Yucatan is working closely with Judy in Telchac Puerto as she has so much direct contact with the snowbirds and foreign home owners.

 The snowbirds, ex-pats and Meridanos who own beach homes are very generous with their funds when it comes to education.
 And, an interesting thing that is happening, is that many people want to sponsor girls, believing that if you educate a woman, you educate a family.